autorope/donkeydocs/docs/parts/actuators.md

 ## Standard RC with ESC and Steering Servo.

-A standard RC car is equipped with a steering servo for angling the front wheels and an ESC (Electronic Speed Controller) to control the speed of the DC motor driving the wheels.
+A standard RC car is equipped with a steering servo for steering the front wheels and an ESC (Electronic Speed Controller) to control the speed of the DC motor driving the wheels.
 Both the steering servo and the ESC take a PWM (Pulse Width Modulation) control signal.
 A PWM signal is simply a square wave pulse of a certain duration and frequency.
 In the case of the steering servo the PWM signal determines the position of the servo's arm, which is generally between 0 degrees (full right) and 180 degrees (full left).
 In the case of the ESC the PWM signal determines the direction and speed of the drive motor, from full reverse, through stopped, to full forward.

 - Standard RC servo pulses range from 1 millisecond (full reverse for ESC, fully left for servo) to 2 milliseconds (full forward for ESC, full right for servo) with 1.5 milliseconds being neutral (stopped for ESC, straight for servo).
-- These pulses are typically send at 50 hertz (one duty cycle every 20 milliseconds).
+- These pulses are typically sent at 50 hertz (one duty cycle every 20 milliseconds).
 One duty cycle includes a period where the signal is brought high followed by a period where the signal is brought low.
 This means that, using the standard 50hz frequency, a 1 millisecond pulse (1 ms high followed by 19 ms low) represents a 5% duty cycle and a 2 millisecond pulse represents a 10% duty cycle.
 - The most important part is the length of the pulse; it must be in the range of 1 to 2 milliseconds.

 ![A diagram showing typical PWM timing for a servomotor (Wikipedia)](../assets/parts/Servomotor_Timing_Diagram.svg "A diagram showing typical PWM timing for a servomotor (Wikipedia)")